-- A. At regular intervals during the time in which students are allowed to register for a given year and term, the Business Office will process student statements.
-The Business Office will mail a copy of his / her statement to those students who have a balance due to the College after all financial aid and scholarship amounts have been awarded to the student's accounts.
-The statement will inform the student of his / her current balance and due date. - B. Students who register prior to the payment deadline as specified in the chart below may register without paying at the time of registration. - C. Prior to the due dates list below, a student will be required to either complete one and / or a combination of the following in order to cover his/her total balance due: - 1.
-Make full payment directly to the College - 2.
-Enroll in a Nelnet Payment Plan which will allow the student to budget his / her tuition over an extended period of time - 3.
-Make online payment utilizing the IL E-pay system - 4.
-Have financial aid applied to his / her account - D. Failure to complete one and / or a combination of the above-mentioned options will result in the student being dropped from his / her classes on the drop dates listed below. - E. Students who are dropped from their classes will be assessed a \$25 service charge.
-If a student wishes to re-enroll in classes, he / she will be required to pay the service charge.

-- F. Students registering after the drop date indicated below are expected to complete one and / or a combination of the above-mentioned options prior to the end of the business day during which he / she registered.
-Failure to do so will result in the student being dropped from his / her classes.
-The student will be assessed a \$25 service charge.
-If a student wishes to re-enroll in classes, he / she will be required to pay the service charge. - G. The dates and amounts due shown below apply unless otherwise indicated for a specific program.
+- A. Students may view their balances at any time on the Rend Lake College self-service student portal.
+The Business Office will not mail statements for current balances. - B. Students who register prior to the payment deadline as specified in the chart below may register without paying at the time of registration. - C. Prior to the due dates list below, a student will be required to either complete one and /or a combination of the following in order to cover their total balance due: - 1.
+Make full payment directly to the College either in-person, by mail, over the phone, or online - 2.
+Enroll in a Payment Plan which will allow the student to budget their tuition over an extended period of time - 3.
+Have financial aid applied to their account - D. Failure to complete one or a combination of the above-mentioned options will result in the student being dropped from classes on the drop dates listed below. - E. Students registering after the drop date indicated below are expected to complete one or a combination of the above-mentioned options prior to the end of the business day during which they registered.
+Failure to do so will result in the student being dropped from classes. - F. The dates and amounts due shown below apply unless otherwise indicated for a specific program.